Stephen Stanko: Prior to the murders

-The murders
+Murders

 About one year after being released from prison, Stanko began doing library research, supposedly for a second book.
-While doing this research, he befriended librarian Laura Ling and eventually moved in with her and her boyfriend.
+While doing this research, he befriended librarian Laura Ling and eventually moved in with her and her daughter.
 He also had developed a seemingly friendly relationship with a library patron, Henry Turner.

-In April 2005, Stanko strangled Laura Ling (43), shot Henry Lee Turner (74) dead, and sexually assaulted and slit the throat of Ling's teenage daughter, who survived and made the 911 call for help.
+In April 8, 2005, Stanko strangled Laura Ling (43), shot Henry Lee Turner (74) dead, and sexually assaulted and slit the throat of Ling's teenage daughter, who survived and made the 911 call for help.
 He was convicted of these charges after trials in which an insanity defense was used.

-Articles on Jeffrey Dahmer, Green River killer Gary Ridgway, and other serial killers were found in Stanko's home.
+Articles on Jeffrey Dahmer, Gary Ridgway, and other serial killers were found in Stanko's home.
 According to a police spokesperson: "He either was just interested in serial killers, or he was becoming a serial killer."

 After a nationwide manhunt, based on tips received after the posting of a $10,000 reward for information leading to his capture, Stanko was arrested without incident by the U.S. Marshals Service in Augusta, Georgia on April 12, 2005, as he was able to hide discreetly around the Augusta area during the 2005 Masters Tournament.

 On August 18, 2006, a Georgetown County jury convicted Stanko and sentenced him to death for the murder of Ling, and 110 years in prison for criminal sexual conduct, kidnapping and armed robbery in the related assault of Ling's daughter.
 In November 2009, Stanko was convicted of murder in the Turner trial.
 That led to his second death sentence, this time by a Horry County jury.